SN 2021lwz: Another Exotic Luminous and Fast Evolving Optical Stripped Envelope Supernova ?

 \abstract {Current large-scale, high-cadence surveys, such as the Zwicky Transient Facility (ZTF), provide detections of new and rare types of transients and supernovae whose physical origins are not well understood.} {We investigate the nature of SN\,2021lwz at a redshift $z=0.065$, an overluminous supernova (SN) of absolute magnitude, $M_{g} \sim -20.1$ AB, falling in the lower range of superluminous supernovae (SLSNe) luminosities, and discovered in a faint dwarf galaxy with an absolute magnitude of $M_{g} \simeq -14.5$ AB.} {SN\,2021lwz is studied using optical spectroscopy, photometry and imaging linear polarimetry obtained during several follow-up campaigns.
 All the data are used to analyse and model the evolution of the explosion.
 Comparisons with other SNe of well known or rarer types are investigated.} {SN\,2021lwz belongs to the rare class of rapidly evolving transients.
 The bolometric light curve rises in about $7$ days to a peak luminosity of about $5 \times 10^{43}$ erg/s, at a rate of 0.2 mag day$^{-1}$ close to the peak.
-Spectroscopy modeling reveals more similarities with a normal Type Ic-like SN than with a SLSN before peak, showing broadened lines after peak.
-Light curve modeling shows that the Arnett model of the bolometric light curve using a radioactive source ($^{56}$ Ni) is not able to reasonably explain the light curve evolution.
-A magnetar model seems more appropriate, suggesting that the explosion of low ejecta mass ($M_{\rm ej} \sim 0.24 ~M_\odot$) took place in a low mass ($M \sim 10^{6.66}~M_\odot$) dwarf galaxy of specific star-formation rate about ten times larger than typical star-forming galaxies. } {Given its spectroscopic properties and the low ejecta mass needed to model its light-curve, SN\,2021lwz does not match with many core-collapse H-poor SNe Types.
-It shares similarities with rarer transients like SN\,2014ft, iPTF\,16asu and SN\,2018gep. } \keywords{supernova: general -- supernova: Individual (SN\,2021lwz, iPTF\,16asu, SN\,1998bw, SN\,2018gep, SN\,2018bgv, SN\,2014ft, AT\,2020xnd) -- techniques: spectroscopy, photometry, polarimetry}
+Spectroscopy modelling reveals more similarities with a normal Type Ic-like SN than with a SLSN before peak, showing slightly broadened lines after peak.
+Light curve modelling shows that the Arnett model of the bolometric light curve using a radioactive source ($^{56}$ Ni) is not able to reasonably explain the light curve evolution.
+A magnetar model seems more appropriate, suggesting that the explosion of low ejecta mass ($M_{\rm ej} \sim 0.24 ~M_\odot$) took place in a low mass ($M \sim 10^{6.66}~M_\odot$) dwarf galaxy of specific star-formation rate about ten times larger than typical star-forming galaxies.} {In conclusion SN\,2021lwz is an uncommon transient showing many similarities with several classes of transients, and with rare transients.
+It may be an interesting example pointing on how differences in ejecta mass and engine parameters could produce a wide range of engine-driven SESNe.} \keywords{supernova: general -- supernova: Individual (SN\,2021lwz, iPTF\,16asu, SN\,1998bw, SN\,2018gep, SN\,2018bgv, SN\,2014ft, AT\,2020xnd) -- techniques: spectroscopy, photometry, polarimetry}